Meta Platforms: Data centers

 As of 2023, Facebook operated 21 data centers.
 It committed to purchase 100% renewable energy and to reduce its greenhouse gas emissions 75% by 2020.
 Its data center technologies include Fabric Aggregator, a distributed network system that accommodates larger regions and varied traffic patterns.

+In June 2026, Meta partnered with Reliance Industries to establish its first AI-enabled data centre in India.
+The 168 MW facility, to be built in Jamnagar, Gujarat, will be leased by Meta and is expected to support the company's growing AI infrastructure needs.

+In July 2026, Meta announced the construction of its first Canadian data center, a facility intended to expand the company's infrastructure for artificial intelligence and cloud services.

 Reception

 US Representative Alexandria Ocasio-Cortez responded in a tweet to Zuckerberg's announcement about Meta, saying: "Meta as in 'we are a cancer to democracy metastasizing into a global surveillance and propaganda machine for boosting authoritarian regimes and destroying civil society ... for profit!

 Ex-Facebook employee Frances Haugen and whistleblower behind the Facebook Papers responded to the rebranding efforts by expressing doubts about the company's ability to improve while led by Mark Zuckerberg, and urged the chief executive officer to resign.

 In November 2021, a video published by Inspired by Iceland went viral, in which a Zuckerberg look-alike promoted the Icelandverse, a place of "enhanced actual reality without silly looking headsets".

 In a December 2021 interview, SpaceX and Tesla chief executive officer Elon Musk said he could not see a compelling use-case for the VR-driven metaverse, adding: "I don't see someone strapping a frigging screen to their face all day."

 In January 2022, Louise Eccles of The Sunday Times logged into the metaverse with the intention of making a video guide.
 She wrote:

 Initially, my experience with the Oculus went well.
 I attended work meetings as an avatar and tried an exercise class set in the streets of Paris.
 The headset enabled me to feel the thrill of carving down mountains on a snowboard and the adrenaline rush of climbing a mountain without ropes.
 Yet switching to the social apps, where you mingle with strangers also using VR headsets, it was at times predatory and vile.

 Eccles described being sexually harassed by another user, as well as "accents from all over the world, American, Indian, English, Australian, using racist, sexist, homophobic and transphobic language".
 She also encountered users as young as 7 years old on the platform, despite Oculus headsets being intended for users over 13.